surf66/ocd/README.md

 # OCD
-a neat and tidy theme for the Ghost blogging platform.
+A neat and tidy theme for the Ghost blogging platform.
+Based on [Casper](https://github.com/TryGhost/Casper)